 The Gateway area lies at the crossroads of Tampa Bay in north St. Petersburg.
-It is home to the region’s top employers including Raymond James Financial, Home Shopping Network, and Jabil Circuits.
-Overall, Gateway supports more than 2,700 businesses and 60,000 employees.
+It is home to the region’s top employers including Raymond James Financial, Home Shopping Network, and Jabil.
+The Gateway area supports more than 2,700 businesses and 60,000 employees.

 The geographic location of the area makes it highly accessible to regional transportation assets including two international airports, three seaports, four bridges, and six major roadways.
 With an ideal location, businesses have access to a large and talented workforce population of over 712,000 within a 30-minute drive time.
 The Gateway area also benefits from a strong customer base.
 Nearly 1.5 million Tampa Bay residents can access Gateway driving 30 minutes or less.
 This 1.5 million population represents $1.8 billion in entertainment spending, which Gateway businesses are advantageously located to capitalize on.

 As it expands, the Gateway area offers growing office, retail, and residential opportunities.
 Since 2014, major companies have relocated or expanded their existing offices and facilities including Valpak, HSN, Maxi-Blast, AGR Florida, and Great Bay Distributors.
-Recent mixed-use and residential projects, such as Ibis Walk, continue attracting new residents and businesses.
+New mixed-use and residential projects, such as Ibis Walk and Peridot Palms, continue attracting new residents and businesses.

 Gateway Info Sheet